reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - If this module still not working properly, remove/disable your built-in soundfx or deactivate the library and effect through your audio_effects.xml and audio_effects.conf!

 ## Optional
-- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Dolby or Viper or any else.
+- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Viper or Waves Maxx or any else.

 - Moto Dolby v1.2 and up can be working together with Moto Waves v2.0 and up.
 Use AML or ACDB for it.